 Amy Engel is a new author to me, she's previously published a couple of YA novels, but she's certainly proved that she's skilled at writing a hard-hitting, thought-provoking read.
 I'll definitely watch out with interest for more books from her in the future.

-Thanks to Jenni at Hodder & Stoughton I have a copy of The Roanoke Girls to give away to a follower of the blog (sorry this one's UK only).
+I'd like to thank Jenni at Hodder & Stoughton for sending me a copy of The Roanoke Girls to review and if you'd like to read for yourself then you're in luck as she's also offered me a copy to give away to a follower of the blog (sorry this one's UK only).

 a Rafflecopter giveaway